 Depending on the type of metal used, a metal bed frame may be much heavier than a wooden bed frame.
 This can make it more difficult to move around or transport to another room.

-However, there are some high-quality wood frames that are just as heavy as metal frames.
+However, some high-quality wood frames are just as heavy as metal frames.

 Metal bed frames can usually accommodate more weight than wood bed frames.
 This is because metal is a stronger material.
-However, there are some high-quality wooden beds that are designed to support a lot of weight.
+However, some high-quality wooden beds are designed to support a lot of weight.

 If you’re a heavy person, we recommend Olee Sleep 18″ Heavy Duty Steel Slat, this metal bed frame can support up to 2000 lbs.